open-sdg/open-sdg/docs/upgrading-1-0-0.md

 ## Translation updates

-If your site is pointing at the standard set of translations (most likely something like `https://open-sdg.github.io/sdg-translations/translations.json`) then you can skip this part.
+If your site is pointing at the standard set of translations (most likely something like `https://open-sdg.github.io/sdg-translations/translations.json`) then you can skip to "Data repository updates" below.
 But if your site is pointing to a forked set of translations, then you should be aware of important changes regarding translation, and add some new required translation keys.

 ### Deprecation of sdg-translations